thepolarbear0818/blog/pages/docs/features.md

   [Total Cookie Protection](https://blog.mozilla.org/security/2021/02/23/total-cookie-protection/).
 - Enable RFP which is part of the
   [Tor Uplift project](https://wiki.mozilla.org/Security/Fingerprinting).
-RFP is considered the best in class anti-fingerprinting solution, and it's goal is to make users look the same and cover as many metrics as possible, in an effort to block fingerprinting techniques.
+RFP is considered the best in class anti-fingerprinting solution, and its goal is to make users look the same and cover as many metrics as possible, in an effort to block fingerprinting techniques.
 - Always display user language as `en-US` to websites, in order to protect the